 And don’t get me wrong - there’s value in it.
 My work ethic, my tenacity and my desire to serve others are qualities that define me, and I’m damn proud of them.
 But through the stories I gathered in this feedback loop of mine, I also internalised this myth - to be successful, you have to have everything 'together’.

 You have to have your eyes on the prize, and the blinders on.
 'Having fun’ is not on the agenda when there is hard work to be done.
 You can have both, but never at the same time.

-How many of you have bought into that myth?
 Hello to all my fellow perfection-chasing, over-achieving peeps who just raised their hand.

 Like most deeply held beliefs we have, mine was only broken when something truly shook up life as I knew it.